hannestschofenig/tschofenig-ids/cose-key-thumbprint/draft-ietf-cose-key-thumbprint.md

 # Introduction

-This specification defines a method for computing a hash value (a.k.a. digest) over a COSE Key structure {{RFC9052}}.
+This specification defines a method for applying a cryptographic hash function (a.k.a. thumbprint) to a CBOR Object Signing and Encryption (COSE) Key structure
+{{RFC9052}}.
 It defines which fields in a COSE Key structure are used in the hash computation, the method of creating a canonical form for those fields, and how to hash the byte sequence.
 The resulting hash value can be used for identifying or selecting the key that is the subject of the thumbprint, for instance, by using the COSE Key Thumbprint value as a "kid" (key ID) value.
+The use of the thumbprint of the key as a naming scheme is one of the main use cases of this document.
+Another use case are key derivation functions that utilize the thumbprints of the public keys of the endpoints, as well as other context, to the derived symmetric key.

-This specification defines how thumbprints of COSE keys are created.
+This specification defines how thumbprints of COSE keys are created, see
+{{thumbprint}} and {{required}}.
-Additionally, a new CWT confirmation method is added to the IANA "CWT Confirmation Methods" registry created by {{RFC8747}}.
+Additionally, a new CBOR Web Token (CWT) confirmation method is added to the IANA "CWT Confirmation Methods" registry created by {{RFC8747}}.
 See Section 3.1 of
 {{RFC8747}} for details about the use of a confirmation claim in a CWT with a proof-of-possession key.